Oliver Carmichael: Death

 Carmichael died on September 25, 1966.

 Legacy

 Carmichael Towers (1970–2019 and 1966–2021) on the campus of Vanderbilt University were four residential buildings named in his honor.
+In 2024, construction of the Oliver C. Carmichael Residential College was completed, replacing the Carmichael Towers and allowing students to move in for the 2024-2025 academic year.

 The campus library at the University of Montevallo, on Bloch Street, completed in 1968, bears Carmichael's name.